Bowel (Colorectal) Cancer

 Once, I say, once I got the ileostomy reversed uh, I started to put on weight, my outlook was brighter because I wasn't too concerned about wondering would there be a toilet at the other end you know, because this thing went every maybe, couple of hours or maybe it missed a day before anything happened into the bag.
 Whereas the ileostomy was going consistently it was, like a leaking pipe.

 Some people learn to live with a permanent colostomy very quickly and find that it has little impact on their lifestyle.
 For others, emotional distress or practical difficulties with managing the stoma may prolong the period of adjustment.
-Some people never feel comfortable with their colostomy and may become isolated by the loss of social confidence.
+Some people never feel comfortable with their colostomy and may become isolated due to a loss of social confidence.

 Explains how easily he learned to manage his stoma and how it doesn't interfere with his life.